CMHAAorg/cmhaa-website/site/content/about.md

     image: img/ourleadership.jpg
     image_caption: Corporate Mental Health Alliance Australia Strategy Day facilitated by PwC's Impact Assembly, January 2020.
+  - type: split_title_content_background
+    disable_leftright: false
+    title: Our principles
+    leadtext: As leaders, we promise to...
+    content: >-
+      **Place people first**\

+      We recognise mental health as essential to our people's ability to thrive in the workplace and beyond.

+      **Walk our talk** \

+      We practice what we preach within the organisations that we lead, and we share our learnings along the way.

+      **Tread carefully** \

+      We acknowledge that we don't have all the answers, and we are taking our time to do things well.
   - our_board_exec_linkedin: https://www.linkedin.com/
     board:
       - our_board_name: Ben Fitzpatrick